(17) The Plan Has Been Laid Out

 "Why are you so insistent on going to Mysteriea?
 I'm starting to think that I'm not your goal here…" Riang began to suspect his objectives.

-"Trust me, you weren't originally part of my plan.
-I was just going to go there, resupply and go back to the Silmoun Kingdom.
-But since a fellow citizen of Silmoun is here, wouldn't it be better if we helped each other?"
+"You are not originally a part of my plan.
+I was just going to go to Mysteriea, intending to resupply and go back to Silmoun Kingdom by myself.
+But since a fellow citizen of Silmoun is here, wouldn't it be better if we helped each other?
+Plus, it saves costs for me."
+Owen chuckled.

 "I suppose that's true…" Riang found it reasonable that Owen was just someone who happened to stumble upon her.